celery/celery/docs/userguide/periodic-tasks.rst

-You can also start embed `beat` inside the worker by enabling workers :option:`-B <celery worker -B>` option, this is convenient if you'll never run more than one worker node, but it's not commonly used and for that reason is not recommended for production use:
+You can also start embed `beat` inside the worker by enabling workers :option:`-B <celery worker -B>` option, this is convenient if you'll never run more than one worker node, but it's not commonly used and for that reason isn't recommended for production use:

 .. code-block:: console